vijay-eis/rfcs/text/0000-localizing-api-messages.md

 - To allow FOLIO platform to be used by users across the world
 - To create a tremendous opportunity for growth that we can never could have achieved within just one country.

-## Detailed Explanation/Design
-- Locale specific translations MUST be stored in a properties file
-- Properties file naming convention
-  - default locale (en_US) - somename.properties
-  - specific locale - somename_fr.properties (For french),  somename_de.properties (For german)
-- Properties file MUST BE loaded using the classpath.
-AVOID using file locations
-- Properties file entries WILL use the standard key value pair format
-- When using application frameworks (spring, vertx, etc.) implement localization using the framework specific implementation (if there is one)
-- When handling messages with placeholders, replace the placeholders with the actual value on the server side before sending it back to the client

 ### Terminology
 - Static Message - E.g. _This is something you need translate_
 - Static Message with placeholder - _You can ONLY renew {n} times_